 And I mean exactly as easily.
 With the same security, privacy and speed.
 With the very same gadgets.

 Look at the innovation in mobile credentials.
 With our phones now we can carry and present secure copies (tokens) of payment accounts, boarding passes and even virtual hotel room keys.

 In digital life and work, on a daily basis, we need to show things about ourselves — usually discrete pieces of official data, each with its own context.
-These details often come with special metadata that proves the origin of the data, the validity dates, jurisdiction and so on.
+These details often come with special metadata that proves the origin of the data, the validity dates, jurisdiction, and so on.
 More subtly, there can be additional signals about how the data was carried, plus signature codes to prove how the data was presented.

-Consider the fact that the global credit card networks only exist in order to prove the truth of a certain piece of data (a 16 digit number) presented by customers to merchants anywhere in the world.
+Consider the fact that the global credit card networks only exist in order to prove the truth of a certain piece of data, a 16-digit number, presented by customers to merchants anywhere in the world.

-We could leverage the processing schemes, terminals, smart devices, standardised contracts and fee arrangements for verifying any facts and figures we routinely need to prove about ourselves: licences, qualifications, memberships, school grades, age, official government IDs, health identifiers, medical results, vaccination records and so on.
+We could leverage the processing schemes, terminals, smart devices, standardised contracts, and fee arrangements for verifying any facts and figures we routinely need to prove about ourselves: licences, qualifications, memberships, school grades, age, official government IDs, health identifiers, medical results, vaccination records. and so on.

 State governments in Australia are well advanced in digitising all manner of citizen credentials so they can be conveyed peer-to-peer from mobile phones.
-The user experience is evolving from QR codes through to instantaneous radiofrequency interfaces (of exactly the same type used in mobile phone payment wallets.
+The user experience is evolving from QR codes through to instantaneous radiofrequency interfaces — of exactly the same type used in mobile phone payment wallets.